 So there’s this half-open stick of margarine in your fridge.
 You switched to butter some time ago, so the margarine is just sitting in the butter compartment.
 You don’t like discarding food, so you decided to use the rest.
 You checked the label and noticed that it’s only a few days away from the date on the label.
 Does margarine go bad?

 Or maybe you bought a few too many sticks or tubes of margarine on a sale.
-Now that you realized you went overboard on that sale, it’s time for damage control.
+Now that you realized you went overboard, it’s time for damage control.
 You don’t want to discard the food, so you thought about freezing some of the sticks.
 Unfortunately, you’re not sure if your margarine freezes well.

 If any of these questions and doubts sound familiar, this article is for you.
 In it, we go through storage, shelf life, and going bad of margarine.
 If you’re interested in learning more about this popular spread, read on.